 - Pomegranate Gin And Tonic

 - Paper Plane Cocktail

 - 4 oz elderflower liquor (such as Saint Germain)

 - 4 oz fresh lemon juice (about 1 lemon)

 To make cranberry simple syrup

-- Combine water and 3/4 cup sugar in a medium sauce pan set over medium-high heat.
+- Combine 1 cup water and 3/4 cup sugar in a medium sauce pan set over medium-high heat.
 Stir until sugar dissolves, then lower heat to medium-low and add cranberries.
 Cook for 5 minutes.